bbonev/eoip/README.md

     The inclusion of a reverse-engineered proprietary protocol which violates GRE standards is not going to happen in the official Linux kernel.
 Creating a patch for iproute2 is pointless as it would require patching and replacing one more component that in turn would make supporting a Linux system with kernel mode EoIP even harder.
 Thus using the included simple tool would be easier and preferred.

-    The problem in making a stand-alone EoIP kernel module is that it requires replacing gre_demux (`gre.ko`).
-Linux kernel does not support overloading IP protocol handlers and EoIP does not fit anywhere in the standard gre_demux logic.
-A relatively sane solution might be to include the GRE demultiplexing logic in the EoIP kernel module itself, to provide a `gre` alias and to blacklist the original `gre.ko`.
-In this way GRE and PPTP would still be able to coexist with EoIP.
+-   ~~make a stand-alone EoIP kernel module that does not replace `gre.ko`~~

+    Historically EoIP required a modified `gre.ko` because the Linux kernel allows only one handler per IP protocol and the in-tree `gre` module owns protocol 47, while the non-standard EoIP header does not fit the standard demultiplexing logic.
+This is solved: `eoip.ko` now intercepts its own packets with a netfilter `LOCAL_IN` hook (registered lazily, only while a tunnel exists) and lets everything else fall through to the stock `gre` module, so standard GRE and PPTP coexist with EoIP without any kernel module replacement. `eoipv6.ko` was standalone from the start (protocol 97 has no in-tree handler).

 -   ~~make a DKMS package~~
 -   ~~implement the `keepalive` option (off by default for backward compatibility)~~